 Yesterday the Supreme Court handed down its decision in Republic of Argentina v.
 NML Capital.
 Just to avoid confusion, this is not the case about whether Judge Griesa got it wrong when he issued an injunction forbidding Argentina to favor holders of new debt over the holdout owners of defaulted debt.
-The Court denied Argentina’s petition for a writ of certiorari yesterday.[efn_note]I have stopped covering the dispute about the merits of the injunction and the correct construction of the pari passu clause, because there are lots of people covering it very well.[/efn_note] This is the case that deals with the interaction between the Foreign Sovereign Immunities Act and Rule 69 of the Federal Rules of Civil Procedure, which gives a judgment creditor the right to take discovery about a judgment debtor’s assets in aid of the judgment.
+The Court denied Argentina’s petition for a writ of certiorari yesterday.1 This is the case that deals with the interaction between the Foreign Sovereign Immunities Act and Rule 69 of the Federal Rules of Civil Procedure, which gives a judgment creditor the right to take discovery about a judgment debtor’s assets in aid of the judgment.
 Can the holdout bondholders obtain information about Argentina’s assets around the world?
 Short answer: yes.

 NML Capital, one of the distressed debt investors (or vulture funds, depending on how you look at these things) that had purchased defaulted Argentine debt at a steep discount, had obtained a judgment in New York and was seeking discovery about Argentine assets for purposes of collection.
 It served subpoenas on Bank of America and Banco de la Nación Argentina, seeking “documents relating to accounts maintained by or on behalf of Argentina, documents identifying the opening and closing dates of Argentina’s accounts, current balances, transaction histories, records of electronic fund transfers, debts owed by the bank to Argentina, transfers in and out of Argentina’s accounts, and information about transferors and transferees.”